Should I Get A Lawyer After A Hit-and-Run?

 • Loss of enjoyment of life

 You can seek other general and special damages.
-The facts of your case and the losses you suffer will determine the categories and amounts of legal damages available.
-Insurance limits will also impact your claim.
-You should speak to one of our hit-and-run lawyers to calculate your losses.
+The facts of your case and the losses you suffer will determine the potential damages you may be able to pursue.
+Insurance limits could also impact your claim.
+Consider speaking to one of our hit-and-run lawyers to estimate your losses.

 Government Tort Claims Act

 Sometimes, a government agency or another third party is responsible in part or in full for the crash, such as when a faulty traffic intersection signal gives two drivers the right of way.
 Instead of staying, one driver flees the scene.
-The person left at the intersection can pursue damages from the city or county.
-The government agency forced this accident and must pay, regardless of the action of the fleeing driver.
+The person left at the intersection may be able to pursue damages from the city or county.

 Government claims have shorter deadlines and other complexities.
-You must move quickly to file claims.
-The government agency will fight hard against you, but your car accident lawyer will fight back just as hard.
+You may thus need to move quickly to file claims.
+The government agency may challenge your claim, but your car accident lawyer could help address disputes and advocate for your right to pursue compensation.

-The team at Arash Law will fight for every penny your case is worth.
-We will look at every responsible party and pursue a settlement.
-We have been helping clients in similar situations for decades with years of negotiation and litigation experience, recovering over $500 Million for our clients.
+The team at Arash Law works to assist injured clients eligible to seek compensation after a personal injury accident, including those involving hit-and-run crashes.
+We look at every potentially responsible party and pursue a settlement.
+We have been helping clients across California in similar situations for decades, with years of negotiation and litigation experience.

-Drunk and unlicensed drivers are mostly the culprits in hit-and-run accidents.
-They’re trying to avoid legal ramifications by leaving the scene.
-Often, these collisions happen in a crosswalk where pedestrians are walking.
-Other times, these drivers will T-bone other cars while speeding through an intersection.
-Sadly, these collisions can result in fatalities for the victims.
+Drunk and unlicensed drivers are among the most likely culprits in hit-and-run accidents.
+They may try to avoid legal ramifications by leaving the scene.
+For example, they can happen in a crosswalk where pedestrians are walking.
+Other times, drivers may T-bone other cars while speeding through an intersection.
+Sadly, these collisions could result in fatalities for the victims.

-You need a law firm with experience to guide you through the process and get justice for your losses.
-The culprit might have gotten away, but we will work to find them.
-They must pay for their criminal actions.
-Speak to our hit-and-run lawyers by calling (888) 488-1391 now.
+You can ask a law firm with experience to guide you through the process.
+The culprit might not have been identified, but we could help look for them and potentially hold them accountable for their actions.
+Speak to our hit-and-run lawyers by calling (888) 488-1391.

-You should secure a Los Angeles car accident lawyer after any collision.
+A Los Angeles car accident lawyer can guide you through the claims process after any collision caused by negligence.
 Arash Law handles various types of car accidents:

 What-Types-of-Accidents-Require-A-Los-Angeles-Car-Accident-Lawyer-420x280